-GEN cgetr(long 1) allocates a t_REAL of length l (including the 2 codewords).
+GEN cgetr(long prec) allocates a t_REAL of precision prec.
 Sets z[0] only.

-GEN cgetc(long prec) allocates a $t_COMPLEX$ whose real and imaginary parts are t_REALs of length prec.
+GEN cgetc(long prec) allocates a t_COMPLEX whose real and imaginary parts are t_REALs of precision prec.

 GEN cgetg_copy(GEN x, long lx) fast version of cgetg: allocate a GEN with the same type and length as x, setting lx to lg(x) as a side-effect.
 (Only sets the first codeword.)
 This is a little faster than cgetg since we may reuse the bitmask in x[0] instead of recomputing it, and we do not need to check that the length does not overflow the possibilities of the implementation (since an object with that length already exists).
-Note that cgetg with arguments known at compile time, as in will be even faster since the compiler will directly perform all computations and checks.
+Note that cgetg with arguments known at compile time, as in cgetg(3, t_INTMOD)

+will be even faster since the compiler will directly perform all computations and checks.